 Access to Theatre is an award-winning inclusive theatre program for teens and young adults.
 Its purpose is to develop communication, artistic, and leadership skills, and lasting professional and personal friendships.
-It is held over the summer as a full-time, two-week theater camp.
+It is held over the summer as a two-week theater camp, and throughout the year as an after-school program.

 Access to Theatre participants explore all aspects of theatre over the course of their involvement: acting, directing, improvisation, choreography, music, costumes, props, set design, and more.
 In addition, Summer Institute participants create an entirely original show, where participants develop everything from the dialogue to the sets.